 (ii) you hold a health care card (as defined in the Social Security Act 1991 (Cth));

-(iii) you are a pensioner and receive a concession on your electricity bills;
+(iii) you are a pensioner and receive a concession on your energy bills;

 (iv) you are on a payment plan with us; or

-(v) your electricity account is under suspension or the amount owed is set out in a final bill.
+(v) your energy account is under suspension or the amount owed is set out in a final bill; or

 12.6 Difficulties in paying